weilbith/dotfiles/README.md

 in this directory take precedence over the in parallel installed community sheets.
 There is no order of the files. `cheat` does also support the usage of sub-directories as long as their names still equals the command name.

+#### Notifications

+Target directory is `$XDG_CONFIG_HOME/notifications.d`.
+This is a new shared directory to customize notifications.
+It allows to filter send notifications and manipulate them (e.g. change color or icon).
+The handler is `dunst`.
+Their order does not matter.

 #### Polybar Segments